lloc/Multisite-Language-Switcher/readme.txt

 = Do I really need a multisite? =

 It's up to you - of course.
-Yes, if you want to use the Multisite Language Switcher.
+But yes, if you want to use the Multisite Language Switcher.

 = How can I automatically redirect users based on the browser language?